mwkinney/IntroductionToGo/README.md

-Random clippings from my time working through An Introduction to Programming in Go
+Random clippings from my time working through this book